 "Man has gone out to explore other worlds and other civilizations without having explored his own labyrinth of dark passages and secret chambers, and without finding what lies behind doorways that he himself has sealed.” --- Stanislaw Lem

 Twilight had descended several hours before.
 Grateful for the cover of darkness, the lone Jatite gulped water from a woodland stream.
-The taste of the fluid was sweet, causing rivulets of bitter saliva to seep from the corners of his mouth.
+The taste of the fluid was sweet.
+Rivulets of bitter saliva seeped from the corners of his mouth.
 He continued to drink until a cast of moonlight caught his reflection.
 The pale image looking up from the rippled surface was human, but alien to him.
 Staring at the strange figure in the water, he lifted a hand to his face.
 On the spacecraft, a laser immersion had removed layers of his normally coarse skin and reshaped the flared angles of his nose to his mouth.
 Eyelids, once hooded and thick, were now slender bands of flesh, setting off a pair of startling, almond-shaped eyes.

 Hearing a noise in the brush, his head twitched to the side.
 The rustling sounds grew louder as a rabbit darted through an opening, scurried across his feet, then rushed back into hiding.
 Emitting a whistling trill from the back of his throat, the Jatite leaned against a tree to marvel at the unexpected beauty in the secrets of the night that surrounded him.
 He sniffed the strong smells of the earth, and listened to the summer whistling of male thrushes, the pulsating clicks of cicadas, a squirrel's high-pitched chirps as it skittered across the bark of the tree.
 A sudden breeze caused him to shiver.
 He drew the bulky, earth-style clothing closer about his arms and chest.
 Looking up, he watched the stars and thought of home.